International Citizens Insurance Logo

 Find the Best Coverage for Your Japanese Adventure

-Is Travel Insurance Mandatory for Visiting Japan?
+Is Travel Insurance Mandatory for Japan?

 Travel insurance is not required for entry into Japan, but it is highly recommended due to the high cost of medical care for foreign travelers.

-While Japan mandates health insurance for all residents and long-term visitors, short-term tourists must cover their own medical expenses.
 Without coverage, even minor medical issues, such as a doctor’s visit or prescription, can quickly become costly.
 If you become seriously ill or need emergency care, medical costs can escalate into tens of thousands of dollars.

 For instance, a single night in a private hospital room can exceed ¥30,000 ($200 USD), while intensive care unit (ICU) stays may cost over ¥100,000 ($670 USD) per day, excluding treatment fees.
-Surgeries typically range from ¥300,000 to ¥500,000 ($2,000 to $3,500 USD), depending on the complexity of the procedure.
+Surgeries typically range from ¥300,000 to ¥500,000 ($2,000 to $3,500 USD), depending on the procedure’s complexity.

 In these situations, comprehensive travel insurance can be a lifesaver, protecting you from steep medical bills if unexpected health issues arise.
 This is especially important if you plan to engage in high-risk activities during your trip.